 Learn Exactly How I Evaluate and Treat the Shoulder

-If you are interested in mastering your understanding of the shoulder, I have my acclaiming online program teaching you exactly how I evaluate and treat the shoulder.
+If you are interested in mastering your understanding of the shoulder, I have my acclaiming online program that will teach you exactly how I evaluate and treat the shoulder.

 The online program takes you through everything you need to become a shoulder expert.
 You can learn at your own pace in the comfort of your own home.
 In addition to shoulder impingement, you’ll learn about: